shahfoyez/wp_evergreen_timer_shortcode/README.md

 ## How To Use

- alled on your computer.
-From your command line:

 ```bash
 # Include the shortcode in your function.php file.
 # Create the columns 'id' and 'end time' in the datatable 'wp_timer'